-When two large monopolies that have been butting heads for a decade suddenly cozy up, that can’t be a good sign.
 To understand what has happened here, you need to first look at Google’s unusual revenue model.
 Google didn’t invent the search engine—by some accounts theirs was the 21st, not the first.
 But it did invent a brilliant new way of monetizing the search process.
 Make your search engine the gateway to all knowledge, let people use it for free, track and catalog all their search activity, and then auction off that information to the highest bidder.
 On the surface, the company looks like an extremely generous, pot-smoking librarian; beneath the surface, it is little more than a glorified advertising agency, now bringing in almost all of its $75 billion in annual revenues by selling personal information about people like you and me to advertisers.
 It’s a deceitful business model, but it works.

 A few years ago, over lunch with a friend who works for Microsoft, she shut me down fast when I made the mistake of comparing Microsoft to Google.
 “Microsoft makes money by selling products,” she said proudly, “not by tricking consumers into revealing their sexual fantasies and then selling that information to sex toy manufacturers.”

-Last year, word began to spread about the various ways in which the new Windows 10 operating system tracked user behavior.
 She was right, of course.
 But then last year, word began to spread about the various ways in which the new Windows 10 operating system tracked user behavior—listening in continuously to everything people said, for example, supposedly so that Cortana, Microsoft’s version of Apple’s Siri, would know when people were addressing it.
 Windows 10 was also reported to log everything people typed.

 The company defended itself by asserting that the tracking features could be disabled, but more recent reports suggest that some core tracking functions can’t be turned off.
 In any case, because virtually all the tracking is opt-out rather than opt-in, the vast majority of people will be tracked by default, and that tracking is aggressive.
 According to Forbes, the Home version of Windows 10 is “allowed to control your bandwidth usage, install any software it wants whenever it wants … display ads in the Start Menu … send your hardware details and any changes you make to Microsoft and even log your browser history and keystrokes.”